AlfonsoG-dev/orm-eje/README.md

 # My ORM
-- orm like app in javascript
+- ORM like app in javascript
 - i try to recreate an orm functionality in javascript

 # External dependencies